TheDragonCode/which-color/README.md

 Example colors map:
 ![map of colors](https://user-images.githubusercontent.com/10347617/43231090-85dfba92-9073-11e8-9dbc-d2968b5ef1a2.png)

-Also in the [src/stubs](src/stubs/map.html) folder of the project you can find the generated file with the color definition example.
-The file contains previews for 17576 background colors.
+Also in the [releases](https://github.com/andrey-helldar/black-or-white-text-color/releases) section you can find the generated file with the color definition example.
+The file contains previews for 17576 and 140608 background colors.

 You can also generate such a file yourself using class `Helldar\BlackOrWhiteTextColor\Services\Map`: